dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 ## Introduction

-React 18 is coming with a new feature called "concurrent rendering".
+React 18 comes with a new feature called "concurrent rendering".
 With global state, there's a theoretical issue called "tearing" that might occur in React concurrent rendering.